trdunsworth/DECCreport3/report_wk37.docx.md

 :::

 Breathing issues and BLS Emergency calls were the two most prevalent call types for the week.
-As we're winding summer down and heading into autumn, we may see an increase in instances of breathing issues until we reach the first hard freeze and pollen is no longer an issues=.
+The other call type that has a good percentage of service calls is Mutual ALS which spiked to 44 calls this week, third in the overall count.

 ::: {.cell}